tonydear/tonydear.github.io/_pages/about.md

   - /~tdear/
 ---

 I am a Senior Lecturer in the [Computer Science Department](http://www.cs.columbia.edu) of the [School of Engineering and Applied Science](https://engineering.columbia.edu/) (SEAS) at [Columbia University](https://www.columbia.edu/).
-This semester (Fall 2025), I am teaching Discrete Mathematics (COMS 3203).
+This semester (Spring 2026), I am teaching Machine Learning (COM 4771) and Discrete Mathematics (COMS 3203).
 If you are my [academic advisee](https://www.cs.columbia.edu/education/undergraduate/advisors/), please feel free to reach out by email for an appointment.

 As a lecturer, my energies are primarily focused on teaching and refining my courses, advising students, and contributing to various education programs in the school.
 I am the faculty director of the [CS@CU Bridge to MS Program](https://www.cs.columbia.edu/ms-bridge/) in Computer Science, and I am also the faculty director of the online [Artificial Intelligence executive education program](https://ai.engineering.columbia.edu/) in Columbia Engineering.
 In spring 2023, I launched Decision Making and Reinforcement Learning on [Coursera](https://www.coursera.org/learn/dmrol).
 This short online course covers some basics of decision-making theory and reinforcement learning and provides hands-on practice with checkpoints, quizzes, and programming assignments.